A Rough Time

 (This cannot be overstated: time travel is messy business, and it should be avoided at all costs.)

-So instead, I'll just skip right to the good news—our plan worked!
+So instead of trying to explain it, I'll just skip right to the good news—our plan worked!

 We delivered Super Grammar to our younger selves, and you know what... it was the grammar book we always wished we had.